-- If there is another reason for returning the equipment, please let us know so we can determine how best to help you. - 4 Pack the equipment in a shipping carton. - 5 Write the ADC Wireline Systems Division address and the RMA number you received from Customer Service clearly on the outside of the carton and return to:
+- If there is another reason for returning the equipment, please let us know so we can determine how best to help you. - 4 Pack the equipment in a shipping carton. - 5 Write the ADC Wireline Systems Division address and the RMA Number you received from Customer Service clearly on the outside of the carton: